why should we care about the system.collections.Queue collection

 The peek method will work exactly as the Dequeue() method, except, that the item that was returned will not be removed from the Queue.
 As it’s name suggest, it allows you to peek into the queue, and to see what would be the next returned element if you would call the DeQueue() method.

-As you can see in the example above, the peek method (in red) returns the item, but doesn’t removes it from the stack collection.
+You can see in the example above, the peek method (in red) returns the item, but doesn’t removes it from the stack collection.

 Using the pop method, returns the “gulick” item just as the peek method informed us it would do, and in this case, removed it from the stack item.